 School to school transfer of records has expedited appropriate placement of students with the services they need, particularly when the transfer of records complements discussions with parents about a student’s needs.

-The MA EHCY program serves as a third party conduit for the transfer of records in severe domestic violence cases and the state coordinator on many occasions has reached out to counterparts in other states to facilitate the transfer of records across state lines.
+The MA EHCY program serves as a third-party conduit for the transfer of records in severe domestic violence cases and the state coordinator on many occasions has reached out to counterparts in other states to facilitate the transfer of records across state lines.

 The MA Department of Public Health (DPH) reviews its policies on immunizations and health records annually.
 Notifications of these updates go out to all school health providers and include McKinney-Vento citations and contact information for the state coordinator.
-This collaboration with DPH has removed barriers during enrollment and has built awareness among school nurses who are often the front line staff identifying already enrolled homeless students.
+This collaboration with DPH has removed barriers during enrollment and has built awareness among school nurses who are often the front-line staff identifying already enrolled homeless students.
 Similarly, guidance and adjustment counselors may become aware of already enrolled students’ homelessness before other staff or faculty members.
 Training for this group focuses on the impact of homelessness on learning and behavior and equips guidance and adjustment counselors with the knowledge they need to support their students including high school students who are approaching graduation and planning for post-secondary education.

 As a best practice, larger districts and most mid-size districts have implemented building contacts that are able to support the district’s homeless liaison in identifying and supporting homeless students at the building level.
 This expands the liaison’s capacity, ensures students’ rights, and reduces disruptions.

-The state coordinator stresses collaboration with local medical, dental and mental health clinics that can provide immunizations and physical examinations.
+The state coordinator stresses collaboration with local medical, dental, and mental health clinics that can provide immunizations and physical examinations.
 This collaboration has facilitated homeless students being treated for their needs and ensure access to sports and other school activities.

-The state coordinator has presented to school-based health clinic staff and clarifies communications between school health providers and homeless liaisons.
+The state coordinator has presented as part of the school nurses certification training required by the MA Department of Public Health.
+This has increased awareness and understanding of student needs and rights by school nurses.
+They are often hearing concerns from students and families before even a classroom teacher.
 School nurses and health providers have been grateful to know how to answer questions and to refer students and families that have self-disclosed their homelessness.

-Only a few districts require uniforms and they are prepared to provide uniforms for students that need them, particularly homeless students.
+Only a few districts require uniforms, and they are prepared to provide uniforms for students that need them, particularly homeless students.

 The attendance rate for homeless students in Massachusetts is 89%.
 Sometimes this is a result of the state shelter system placing families long distances from the community and school of origin but is also impacted the chronic and severe shortage of drivers.
 To address these issues MA EHCY has collaborated with the MA Department of Housing and Community Development (the state agency charged with running the state shelter system) regarding shelter placements.
 MA EHCY has also worked with the MA Department of Transportation, the Massachusetts Association of Pupil Transporters and transportation vendors to review options for ensuring appropriately licensed drivers and vehicles.
 As the economy improves drivers leave for better paying year-round jobs even as the numbers of homeless students continues to rise.

-Assistance from Counselors (722(g)(1)(K)): A description of how youths described in section 725(2) will receive assistance from counselors to advise such youths, and prepare and improve the readiness of such youths for college.
+Assistance from Counselors (722(g)(1)(K)): A description of how youths described in section 725(2) will receive assistance from counselors to advise such youths and prepare and improve the readiness of such youths for college.